upa/mscp/doc/mscp.rst

 **-s MIN_CHUNK_SIZE**
    Specifies the minimum chunk size. **mscp** divides a single file into chunks and copies the chunks in parallel.
-The default value is 67108864 (64MB).
+The default value is 16M bytes.

 **-S MAX_CHUNK_SIZE**
    Specifies the maximum chunk size.
 The default is file size divided by